hivenetes/k8s-bootstrapper/README.md

-# DOKS Bootstrapper:  An extendable framework for simplified cluster bootstrapping
+# Kubernetes Bootstrapper:  An extendable framework to set up production grade clusters

-Bootstrapping a DigitalOcean Kubernetes Cluster(DOKS) using Terraform and Argo CD.
+Bootstrapping a Kubernetes cluster using Terraform and Argo CD, powered by DigitalOcean.

-The goal of this framework is to aid the
-[kubernetes adoption journey](https://digitalocean.github.io/k8s-adoption-journey/) of startups and SMBs.
+The goal of this framework is to aid the [kubernetes adoption journey](https://try.digitalocean.com/kubernetes-adoption-journey/) of startups and SMBs.

 **Who is this for?**
 - Kubernetes adopters